 4.- Increase awareness of alcohol-related harms

-5.- Provide motivation to change and reduce alcohol consumption
+5.- Provide the motivation to change and reduce alcohol consumption

 First things, first.
 After a kick-off meeting with our partners – public health researchers- we had already clear which were the goals and the purpose of this project.
 Together we draft the questions that should be addressed in the research stage.